 Marketing, general and administrative expenses increased \$1.7 million, or approximately 22%, to \$9.1 million for the three months ended September 30, 2013 from \$7.4 million for the same period in 2012 and increased \$1.5 million, or approximately 7%, to \$22.6 million for the nine months ended September 30, 2013 from \$21.1 million for the same period in 2012.
 As disclosed in Note 13 to our condensed consolidated financial statements, we incurred additional compensation cost of approximately \$0.6 million from the modification and subsequent vesting, included in a total expense of \$0.8 million related to our market based stock options during the third quarter of 2013.
-This expense represented approximately 50% and 54% of the increase for the three and nine months ended September 30, 2013, respectively, from the same periods in 2013.
-The remaining increase in expense for the three and nine months ended September 30, 2013 was due to strategic investments made for our sales and marketing initiatives and higher bad debt expense as our accounts receivable balance increased.
+This expense represented approximately 50% and 54% of the increase for the three and nine months ended September 30, 2013 was due to strategic investments made for our sales and marketing initiatives and higher bad debt expense as our accounts receivable balance increased.
 These increases were offset partially by higher legal fees incurred in 2012 related to the 2012 Thales arbitration as well as the write off of deferred financing costs in the third quarter of 2012; these items did not recur in 2013.